reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 We can query the test double and ask if a method was called with the expected parameter.
 This is what `Mockito.verify()` does.

-These two features - mocking return values and verifying method calls on test doubles - are widely used and give you a huge possibility to create various simple test cases.
+These two features - mocking return values and verifying method calls on test doubles - are widely used and give us a huge possibility to create various simple test cases.
 Also, the shown examples can be used for test driven development and regression tests.
 Mockito fits both needs!

 ## How to Create Mocks with Mockito

 Until now, we have seen how to create fast and simple test cases.
 Now let's look at the different ways of creating mocks for our needs.
+Before we'll continue, we must understand what kind of test double Mockito creates.
+Mockito creates test doubles of type *mock* and adds extra spice from a *spy*.
+That allows us to verify, if a certain method was called after we executed our test case.
+In comparison with normal spies where we don't have to declare the behaviour, it is mandatory for a Mockito mock.

-### Plain Mockito
+### Creating Mocks with Plain Mockito

 In case we don't want to use any framework nor annotations, we can create the mocks we need as follows: